dpnishant/raptor/README.md

 However, as of now password can be anything, since we have *NOT* implemented a database in the development version.

 #####Rules Editor
 You can use the bundled light-weight, GUI client-side rules editor for adding any new/custom rule(s) for your specific requirements(s) or any other plain-text editor as the rulepack files are just simple JSON structures.
 Use your browser to open rules located in 'backend/rules'.
 When you are done, save your new/modified rules file in same directory i.e. 'backend/rules'.
-All you need to do now is a minor edit, here: [Init Script].
+All you need to do now is a minor edit, here: [Init Script](https://github.com/dpnishant/raptor/blob/master/backend/raptor/init.py#L9).
 Append your new rulepack filename to this array without the '.rulepack' extension and restart the backend server.
 You are all set! :thumbsup:

-You can access it here: [Rules Editor]
+You can access it here: [Rules Editor](http://127.0.0.1/raptor/editrules.php)

 #####Public/Private GitHub instance
-You can use Raptor to scan your organization's private as well as public instances of GitHub by specifiying the right server endpoints at [here][github_configs] and [here](https://github.com/dpnishant/raptor/blob/master/frontend/scan.php#L16-L17).
+You can use Raptor to scan your organization's private as well as public instances of GitHub by specifiying the right server endpoints at [here](https://github.com/dpnishant/raptor/blob/master/start.sh#L9-L32) and [here](https://github.com/dpnishant/raptor/blob/master/frontend/scan.php#L16-L17).

 ### Development